Genajoin/flybeeper.com.fbminibt-conf/src/pages/devices/fbminibt/manual-en.md

 `Sink Tone On Threshold` - speed at the boundary of transition from threshold mode to normal variometer mode.
 In threshold mode, from `Sink Tone On Threshold` to `Sink Tone Off Threshold`, a short low-frequency signal is added to the normal variometer sound.

+`Vario averaging time` - smoothing time constant in seconds.
+The higher, the smoother the vario change, but the higher the reaction delay to the rise.
+0.1 sec by default is reactive.
+1 sec for smoothness.
+Affects only the sound and vario readings.
+Does not affect the pressure readings.

 `End of climb hysteresis` - the difference between the response set point at the beginning of the climb and the set point at the end of the climb.
 Allows to quickly turn off the sound when the climb ends.
 0.2 m/s by default.

 `Adaptation of the internal vario frequency` - the frequency of the sound adapted within the vario cycle instead of being fixed at the start of the cycle.
 Just makes the sound similar to other variometers.
 Off by default.